MicrosoftDocs/azure-dev-docs/articles/github/github-actions.md

 ## Where can I see all the available actions

 Visit the [Marketplace for GitHub Actions for Azure](https://github.com/marketplace?query=Azure&type=actions) to see all the available GitHub Actions for Azure.
+Some of the most popular GitHub Actions for Azure are listed below:

 * [Deploy to a static web app](/azure/static-web-apps/getting-started?tabs=angular)
 * [Azure App Service settings](https://github.com/Azure/appservice-settings)